 Her ring finger is dented in—but no ring.

 But obviously stereotypes get us into trouble when they look like racism.
 Ageism.
 Sexism.

-Thankfully, as a society, it’s become un-classy to stereotype women.
-No one wants to be the little wife, or shoved into the category of “too ambitious to be healthy (for a woman).”
+Thankfully, as a society, it’s become improper to stereotype women.
+No one wants to be the belittled wife or shoved into the category of “too ambitious” or “healthy…for a woman.”
 Hopefully both spouses are eager to serve, whether in the form of getting a spouse a cup of coffee or balancing the checkbook.

 Yet I’ve noticed men-bashing is more in vogue.
 Even Christian women might throw out, “But y’know, he’s a guy, so…” Finished off with a shrug that reads, what can you expect?